Example 4: Construct validation of two ability tests

 2. Amount of missing data

 Each achievement test consists of 15 items.
 There is a speededness effect for the last 5 items for each of the separately timed tests.
-Thus, later items in both tests are less likely to be answered (response rate item 11: ~80%, items 12-13: ~.70%, and items 14-15: ~40%).
+Thus, later items in both tests are less likely to be answered (response rate item 11: ~81%, items 12-13: ~72%, and items 14-15: ~48%, which results from the response pattern and the missing rate).
 In the present case, the probability of missing data depends on the observed data only, which is equivalent to Missing At Random (MAR).

 The function data_MAR_design uses the complete simulated data and deletes values using mice::ampute.
 For more information on the multivariate amputation procedure see Schouten et al. (2016) and the accompanying vignette.